 It is essential to follow a healthy diet and stick to it.
 It’s not a diet.
 It’s a lifestyle change that’s permanent.
 This goes for anything that has to do with either type of diabetes.

 Get an exercise machine, put your headphones on and have some fun!
 Lift weights.
 Pick something, but just do it.
 You will begin to feel better and it will help your blood sugars and diabetes.

 Last, but not least.
 Check your blood sugars regularly according to your doctor’s orders.
 I check mine twice a day.
 Everyday.
 Period.
 If you’re on medication, take them.
 The better you take care of yourself, the sooner you might be able to come off your medications.
 Be proactive!

 Can Type 2 Develop into Type 1?

 The simple answer once again is no. You’ll have enough to do to control either type 2 or type 1 diabetes.
 But the best thing you can do is to see and discuss everything you do with your doctor.
 They are the professionals and they know best.

-Can type 2 diabetes develop into type 1?
+Can Type 2 Diabetes Turn Into Type 1?
 No way.
+It simply cannot.
 But misdiagnosis in the beginning is a possibility.
 Whichever type of diabetes you have, it’s important to control it and turn it around.
 Diabetes doesn’t mean a death sentence IF you control it.